Appeals Attorney in Torrance

 Fighting on Behalf of Clients in the Los Angeles Area

 The appellate courts allow you to “right a wrong.”
 When a case goes to trial, it is extremely important to get it right the first time.
 However, sometimes, the jury or judge just gets it wrong.
 When this occurs, the remedy is an appeal.
 Your trial attorney must be familiar with appeals in order to provide the best representation possible throughout your case.
-This is because some appeals, called “appellate writs” occur as the case is progressing.
+This is because some appeals, called “appellate writs,” occur as the case progresses.

 Handling Misdemeanor & Felony Appeals in LA

-Misdemeanor appeals are heard in the appellate divisions of the superior court while felony appeals are presented to the California State Appellate Court in the district where the case was first heard.
-Your attorney will seek out the issues, and file the notice with the appropriate court.
+Misdemeanor appeals are heard in the appellate divisions of the superior court, while felony appeals are presented to the California State Appellate Court in the district where the case was first heard.
+Your attorney will seek out the issues and file the notice with the appropriate court.
 The timing required to file the appeals varies as to the type of case as well.
-Misdemeanors, for example require that a Notice of Appeal if filed within 30 days while a felony Notice of Appeal generally must be filed within 60 days.
+Misdemeanors, for example, require that a Notice of Appeal be filed within 30 days, while a felony Notice of Appeal generally must be filed within 60 days.
 Depending on the ruling, the timing varies.
 Whether your case is a felony or misdemeanor, it is important for your attorney to understand the difference in order to preserve your rights.

 Steps of the Criminal Appeal Process